 Jeff Clark has worked within the public affairs arena for nearly 30 years in both public and private capacities.
 With experience extending from the nation’s statehouses to the nation’s capital, he has developed a unique expertise, revitalizing and rebuilding governmental affairs teams to efficiently and aggressively deliver results for their clients.

-In his current role, he is Executive Director of The Wind Coalition, the leading organization advocating for renewable energy within the Southwest Power Pool (SPP) and the Electric Reliability Council of Texas (ERCOT).
-Jeff manages a team of technical and policy experts working to educate the public and lawmakers on renewable energy and to support state policies that will facilitate wind and solar energy’s continued development and integration.
+Jeff manages The Wind Coalition’s team of technical and policy experts working to educate the public and lawmakers on renewable energy and to support state policies that will facilitate wind, solar, and energy storage development and integration.

 Prior to joining the Coalition, he was Senior Vice President of Governmental Affairs at The American Electronics Association (AeA/TechAmerica) where helped to develop and implement the organization’s technology-focused “innovation agenda” in the states.
-He also directed the group’s electronics recycling, manufacturing materials, and energy infrastructure programs.
+He also directed the group’s electronics recycling, manufacturing materials innovation, and energy infrastructure programs.

-Earlier in his career, he headed the regional office of the National Federation of Independent Business (NFIB), representing 34,000 Texas small business owners before lawmakers in Texas and in Washington.
-Recognized for his work promoting free enterprise, he was twice appointed by the Bush Administration to serve on the United States Small Business Administration’s National Advisory Council, which he co-chaired.
+Previously, he headed the regional office of the National Federation of Independent Business (NFIB), representing small business owners before lawmakers in the states and in Washington, DC.
+Recognized for his work promoting free enterprise, he was twice appointed by the George W. Bush Administration to serve on the United States Small Business Administration’s National Advisory Council, which he co-chaired.

-Prior to NFIB, he was a Principal at Public Strategies, Inc. (PSi, now Hill and Knowlton Strategies) where he managed research, policy initiatives, communications campaigns, and crisis response for clients of the firm.
+He learned his business as a principal at Public Strategies, Inc. (now Hill+Knowlton Strategies) where he managed research, public policy initiatives, media, and crisis communications for clients of the firm.

-Raised by Texans in the suburbs of Washington, DC, Jeff is a 6th generation Texan and returned to West Texas as a college student.
-He attended Abilene Christian University where he studied Political Science.
-He is currently pursuing a Master of Science candidate in energy policy and climate science at Johns Hopkins University in Washington, DC.
-He and his wife, Elisabeth, reside in Austin and have two teenaged daughters.
+Jeff is a graduate of Abilene Christian University where he studied Political Science.
+He is currently pursuing a Master of Science degree in Energy Policy and Climate Science (Science, Technology, and International Security) at Johns Hopkins University in Washington, DC.

 SPP Policy Director